Breastfeeding Moms Need Places to Pump

 We’re going to hand deliver your signatures and more to Congress on Monday, August 7th.

 ** We know that Congress will still be in session, and probably still talking about health care on Monday the 7th, so this is a really powerful time for us to make this delivery!
 Make sure your name is included!

-On that last part, I know I’m not alone: Right now 60% of moms find themselves pumping in their cars, bathroom stalls, utility closets or other makeshift, make-it-work places.
+Right now 60% of moms find themselves pumping in less than ideal places (like in a coat check closet?!?!).
 It shouldn’t have to be that way and working together we can help change it!

-That’s why MomsRising is thrilled to share that we’ve launched #IPumpedHere, a “laugh (so you don’t cry) and then demand change” campaign to bring breastfeeding women out of the bathroom stalls, inside from the cars, and into the pumping rooms they deserve.
+That’s why MomsRising launched #IPumpedHere, a “laugh (so you don’t cry) and then demand change” campaign to bring breastfeeding women out of the bathroom stalls, inside from the cars, and into the pumping rooms they deserve.

-Because right now many moms plan to nurse but hit seemingly insurmountable hurdles when they return to work—and three-quarters of moms are either the primary or co-breadwinner these days, returning to work is a big deal.
+Right now many moms plan to breastfeed but hit seemingly insurmountable hurdles when they return to work—and three-quarters of moms are either the primary or co-breadwinner these days, returning to work is a big deal.
 Sadly returning to work is too often a significant barrier to breastfeeding, putting moms at risk.

 The simple truth is that not everyone has the time or place to pump.
 Under the Affordable Care Act (ACA), women that work an hourly job and some salaried workers must be provided with a reasonable break time to express breast milk up to one year after birth and a place, other than a bathroom, where she can pump.